AePS Security Guide: How to Prevent Fraud and Biometric Misuse

 Be Aware and Vigilant

 The world of digital payments is constantly evolving, and so are the methods used by fraudsters.
-It’s vital to remain aware and vigilant at all times.
-Always question unusual requests, verify information from official sources, and never assume that something is legitimate just because it looks official.
+It is vital to maintain constant awareness and vigilance at all times.
+Always question unusual requests, verify information from official sources, and never assume legitimacy solely based on an official appearance.
 Your constant awareness is your strongest defence.

 Stay alert, stay safe.